Entry

 Sunley Gallery

-This summer, artist Cassi Namoda transforms our iconic Sunley Gallery windows overlooking Margate’s beaches and the North Sea.
-Marking Namoda's first institutional project in Europe.
+This summer, artist Cassi Namoda has transformed our iconic Sunley Gallery windows overlooking Margate’s beaches and the North Sea.

 Admission to Turner is free.
 A one-off or regular donation will help support artists to realise exciting new exhibitions and inspire over 300,000 children, young people and adults each year with free access to art and creative activities.

-A new commission to inaugurate Turner’s annual programme inviting artists to engage with the gallery’s distinctive architecture and coastal setting.
+This is the first Sunley Gallery Commission, Turner Contemporary’s new annual programme inviting artists each summer to engage with the gallery’s distinctive architecture and coastal setting.

 About the artist